-Located south of I-25 and east of U.S. Highway 84, the village of Romeroville didn’t exist during the early Spanish or Mexican settlement of the area as it was too far from the capitol at Santa Fe and its location was exposed to Comanche and Apache raids.
+Located south of I-25 and east of U.S. Highway 84, the village of Romeroville didn’t exist during the early Spanish or Mexican settlement of the area as it was too far from the capital at Santa Fe, and its location was exposed to Comanche and Apache raids.
 The settlement also did not exist during the early days of the Santa Fe Trail.

-By 1851, 16-year-old Trinidad Romero, who was from a prominent New Mexico family, was working in the family merchandising and freight operation that drove teams of oxen on the Santa Fe Trail between St. Louis and Independence, Missouri to Las Vegas and Santa Fe, New Mexico.
+By 1851, 16-year-old Trinidad Romero, from a prominent New Mexico family, was working in the family merchandising and freight operation that drove oxen teams on the Santa Fe Trail between St. Louis and Independence, Missouri to Las Vegas and Santa Fe, New Mexico.

-At some point, he and his brother, Eugenio, became the beneficiaries of a large land grant, which included a 3,300-acre ranch in San Miguel County.
+At some point, he and his brother, Eugenio, became the beneficiaries of a large land grant, including a 3,300-acre ranch in San Miguel County.
 Both men, while continuing their business interests, became politicians.
-In 1878 with the coming of the the Atchison, Topeka, & Santa Fe Railroad, Trinidad Romero, along with his brother and their father, started the Romero Mercantile Company in Las Vegas.
+In 1878 with the arrival of the Atchison, Topeka, & Santa Fe Railroad, Trinidad Romero, with his brother and their father, started the Romero Mercantile Company in Las Vegas.

 Following I-25 to the southwest, the highway makes its way to Tecolote, just about five miles beyond Romeroville.